mazelife/cnc-pattern-lib/README.rst

 Groups, Layers, and Scenes
 --------------------------

 You can organize sets of shapes using a ``Group`` or a ``Layer``.
 Shapes, groups, and layers can all be stored in a ``Scene``, which is equivalent to a Single SVG file.
-Scenes have a height, a width (both measured in pixel units) and a style.
+Scenes have a height, a width (both measured in inches) and a style.

 Let's see an example of these concepts at work::